Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Results

-Fig.~\ref{fig:shaped_airs} compares the AIRs.
-A grid search was used to find the pair $(o,\nu)$ that maximizes the rate.
-We find that $o=0.25$ is near-optimal across the depicted SNR range.
-Shaping with $\nu\approx 3$ reduces the SNR gap to capacity to about \SI{1.7}{dB} at \SI{4.2}{bpcu}, corresponding to a rate loss of roughly \SI{0.28}{bpcu}.
-The remaining gap is likely because the fixed offset $o$ wastes power and $\mathbf{A}$ has structure.
-We remark that shaping can be optimized for each SIC stage.
+Fig.~\ref{fig:shaped_airs} compares the AIRs, which were optimized with a grid search over the pairs $(o,\nu)$.
+We found that $o=0.25$ is near-optimal across the depicted SNR range.
+Shaping with $\nu\approx 3.3$ reduces the SNR gap to capacity to roughly \SI{1.55}{dB} at \SI{4.2}{bpcu}, corresponding to a rate loss of $\approx \SI{0.25}{bpcu}$.
+The gap to the equiprobable-ASK capacity is less than \SI{0.1}{bpcu}.
+The remaining gaps are likely because the offset $o$ wastes power and $\mA$ has structure.
+Shaping gains $\approx \SI{1}{bpcu}$ over equiprobable 64-ASK-1.

+We also compare to the capacity with intensity modulation (IM) and symbol-rate sampling \cite{mecozzi_2001_im_capacity,lapidoth2002phase}.
+Consider sinc pulses and zero fiber dispersion.
+Processing the $n$ baud-rate samples $[Y_1, Y_3, \dots, Y_{m-1}]$ in \eqref{eq:yvec} gives the \textit{asymptotic} capacity approximation~\cite[Eq.~(23)]{lapidoth2002phase}